prapatil-tibco/flogo-enterprise-hub/samples/Tibco_Control_Plane/App_Deployment/Custom_App_Image/ActiveSpaces/readme.md

  In the attached Docker file, we are installing the runtime dependencies for Tibco ActiveSpaces app.

 The main purpose of this sample is:
-* To deploy your own custom application image with all dependencies preinstalled directly on TIBCO Platfrom.
+* To deploy your own custom application image with all dependencies preinstalled directly on TIBCO Platform.

 ## Prerequisites